MolecularCartography/Optimus/README.md

 ### IMPORTANT: Stub input file

 The policy of KNIME input nodes implies they always have some files selected.
-However, it doesn't always match use-cases Optimus can handle, e.g. you might not have blank or QC samples.
+However, it doesn't always match use-cases Optimus can handle, e.g. you might not have blank or pooled QC runs.
 To bypass this restriction and make the workflow run, you need to create a file called "stub.txt" anywhere on your computer and use it as an input file whenever you don't have files required by an input node.

 ## Basic use-case